The Story of Birthing the Fort Wayne Indiana Real Estate Investor Association

 Meanwhile, the group was growing outside of the Fort Wayne limits.
 We soon had REIA members in Churubusco, South Bend, Columbia City, Roanoke, Gary, Elkhart, Mishawaka, Valparaiso, Goshen, Huntington, Warsaw, Auburn and Bluffton.
+So we listed everyone in a Directory so we had one place we could quickly connect with someone.
 Now the Summit City Investors title was becoming a bit confining and did not representative the group’s true identity.
 It started gaining attention and members from all over Northern Indiana, Illinois and Ohio.

 So around 2007, we expanded the name to the Indiana’s Real Estate Investor Association® affectionately referred to as Indiana REIA™ (you know who coughed up the bill for that domain name too).